Alonzo Herndon

-Alonzo Franklin Herndon (June 26, 1858 Walton County, Georgia – July 21, 1927) was an African-American entrepreneur and businessman in Atlanta, Georgia.
+Alonzo "Lon" Franklin Herndon (June 26, 1858 Walton County, Georgia – July 21, 1927) was an African-American entrepreneur and businessman in Atlanta, Georgia.
 Born into slavery, he became one of the first African American millionaires in the United States, first achieving success by owning and operating three large barber shops in the city that served prominent white men.
 In 1905 he became the founder and president of what he built to be one of the United States' most well-known and successful African-American businesses, the Atlanta Family Life Insurance Company (Atlanta Life).

 Early life

-Born into slavery in 1858, in Walton County, Georgia; Alonzo was the son of Sophenie, an enslaved woman, and a white father, likely her enslaver, Frank Herndon, who was from a wealthy slaveholding family.
+Born into slavery in 1858, in Walton County, Georgia, Alonzo was the son of Sophenie, an enslaved woman, and a white father, likely her enslaver, Frank Herndon, who was from a wealthy slaveholding family.
 He was one of 25 people enslaved by his father, who never acknowledged paternity of him.
 In 1865, following the American Civil War, Alonzo, then seven, and his family were emancipated, including his mother, her parents, and his younger brother.
 He took his presumed father's surname.
 The family entered freedom in destitution.
 From a very young age, Herndon worked as a laborer, and a peddler, to help support his family, as only his mother could work in the early years.
 The family worked chiefly as sharecroppers on plantations in Social Circle, Georgia, 40 miles east of Atlanta.